 - Insurance for NSW provides workers compensation insurance to 205 public sector agencies and their 330,000 workers across NSW.
 We also protect more than $266.6 billion of the state's assets, including the iconic Sydney Opera House and Sydney Harbour Bridge, as well as critical government infrastructure like schools and hospitals.

 - Sporting Injuries insurance provides cover for registered players and officials of sporting organisations that have insurance cover through icare sporting injuries insurance scheme.

-- 3.7 million workers protected across more than 296,000 NSW businesses. icare workers insurance administers the Nominal Insurer, a private sector insurer responsible for providing workers compensation insurance to any NSW employer.
-It is the single largest workers compensation insurer in NSW with a 70% market share.
+- Over 3.2 million workers protected across more than 329,000 NSW businesses. icare acts for and provides services to the Workers Compensation Nominal Insurer (Workers Insurance).
+It is the single largest workers compensation insurer in NSW.

-- $127.4 million in treatment, rehabilitation and care services for lifetime care participants. icare lifetime care provides treatment, rehabilitation and care for people who are severely injured in motor accidents in NSW, regardless of who was at fault.
+- Over 1,659 Lifetime Care participants receiving treatment, rehabilitation and care services.
+Lifetime Care provides care for people who are severely injured in motor accidents in NSW, regardless of who was at fault.

-- $75.7 million in benefits paid to people with work-related dust disease. icare dust diseases care provides compensation for people with work-related dust diseases and their dependents, as well as ongoing assistance to support their quality of life.
+- $119.4 million in benefits paid to people with work-related dust disease. icare Dust Diseases Care provides compensation for people with work-related dust diseases and their dependants, as well as ongoing assistance to support their quality of life.

-- $16.8 billion in residential projects insured. icare hbcf provides a safety net for homeowners if building contractors are unable to honour their commitments due to insolvency, death or suspension of license.
+- $86.7 million in Home Building Compensation Funds (HBCF) paid. icare HBCF provides a safety net for homeowners if building contractors are unable to honour their commitments due to insolvency, death or suspension of license.